I can save your website!

 Some WordPress websites use an email account to send emails (e.g., from the contact form or when automatic plugin updates have been set up).
 It is possible that the email account has been hijacked via WordPress and spam emails are being sent.
 Under certain circumstances, you may no longer be able to send or receive emails.

 Cron jobs are commands that can be given to a server to perform regular tasks.
 These cron jobs can also be set up for WordPress, for example, to publish scheduled posts or automatically empty the trash.
 If you use a plugin to monitor tasks in WordPress, you may find jobs in the list of cron jobs in WordPress that you are not familiar with.
-This also indicates that the site has been hacked.
+This could also indicate that the site has been hacked.

 If you are sure that the login details you entered are correct, you should search for your username in the database.
 A hacker may have deleted or changed your backend account.
 If your account has been deleted, you will no longer be able to reset your password.
 You can create an administrator account directly in the database, but this will only prevent it from happening again once you have eliminated the source of the hacked WordPress.